tpavankalyan/CurLL-training/readme.md

 ### 1. Training

-The `run_train.py` script is used to train a Continual language model.
+The `run_train.py` script is used to train a language model.
 It takes a single command-line argument:

 -   `--config`: The path to the configuration file (default: `config.yaml`).